 The sinus graft makes it possible for many patients to have dental implants that previously had no other option besides wearing loose dentures.

 A sinus augmentation is generally performed at Drs.
-Harris or Ismail‘s office, under local anesthesia.
+Harris, Ismail or Hyneman‘s office, under local anesthesia.
 Some patients may request oral or intravenous sedative medication as well.